christophe-rd/fuelinex/notes/fleetingnotes/2025_fleetingNotes.md

 Fixed effects can be viewed as special cases of random effects, in which the higer level variance is set to 0 or infinity
 - Therefore, in this framework, all regression parameters are "random" and the term "multilevel" is all-encomposasing Fixed and random and mixed effects are confusing and often misleading, so we avoid them

+## 4 December 2025
+Beyond source and sink  control – toward an integrated  approach to understand the  carbon balance in plants

+Arthur Gessler

+The production of growth i.e. production of new structural biomass and the accumulation of carbon reserves is depicted as the remaining of photosynthetic assimilates not used for autotrophic respiration (=NPP).
+- However, the directionality suggests that just the leftovers from photosynthesis and respiration determine growth
+- This view assumes that the plant carbon sink (e.g. growth) are directly and mainly controlled by the c source through photosynthetic activity which does not capture the cause-effect relationship.

+The counter view of photosynthesis (C source driven growth), there's been evidence that growth is directly controlled by external factors such as:
+- temperature
+- Soil drought
+- Atmospheric drought
+rather than by C availability and that the overall metabolic activity of sink tissues may even determine photosynthesis and thus source activity

+If we assume that source control is a dominant factor, increasing CO2 concentrations should clearly stimulate photosynthesis in C3 and increase growth.
+If by contrast sink control is dominating, it will be the change in environmental factors such as the water vapor pressure deficit that strongly influence sink activity and ultimately determine the C sequestration potential of vegetation